Digital Mission Engineering (DME): Constellation Design and Coverage (Part 1 of 4)

 Now that you have set up and computed the coverage analysis, you can examine the quality of the coverage.
 But before you do that, take a quick look at the quality of the system you set up.
 One way to do that is to generate a Percent Coverage graph.
 This graph tells you how well the satellite in the Walker_Collection () is able to cover the Earth throughout the scenario time period.

-1. Extend the Analysis menu.
+1. Select the Analysis menu.

 4. Select CoverageDefinition.

-5. Select CoverageDefinition () in the Object Type: list.
+5. Select CoverageDefinition () in the Object Type list.

 6. Select the Percent Coverage () graph in the Styles list inside the Styles frame.

-7. Click Generate... .
+7. Click Generate. . . .
 Your results may vary based on the default time of your scenario.

 8. Percent Coverage graph